WWE Executive Fired After His Wife Is Exposed For Being One Of The Biggest Anti-Muslim Trolls On Twitter

 — ????????
 Rhonda ???????? (@dasgal0) May 31, 2018

-In the HuffPost article, and as seen within Mekelburg’s Twitter thread, Luke O’Brien says he has received numerous threats since posting the report.
+In the HuffPost article, and as seen within Mekelburg’s Twitter thread, writer Luke O’Brien says he has received numerous threats since posting the report.
 Many took to Twitter to encourage others to harass O’Brien, explaining how to find his phone number, and as stated in his article, he was told to watch his back because it now has a target on it, and one said, “you’re going to get it now.”

 How on earth is supporting Jared Wyand, a white supremacist and anti-Semite, who openly praises Adolf Hitler and denies the Holocaust happened, being pro Jewish???